MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/auto-handle-class.md

 ### <a name="remarks"></a>Açıklamalar

-Yıkıcı aynı zamanda sahip olunan nesneyi de yok eder.
+Yıkıcı, sahip olunan nesnenin yapılarını da kaldırır.

 ### <a name="example"></a>Örnek